vishvAsa/kalpAntaram/kANe/v1p2/000/General_Index.md

 Prapancasāra, p.
 779. Politics, teachers of, pp. 265-66;

-Pratāpamārtanda, of Pratāparudra. three-fold realm of, p.
+Pratāpamārtaṇḍa, of Pratāparudra. three-fold realm of, p.
 231.

 deva, p.
 878. Poor, the, and helpless entitled to a